 Egg donation is a very controlled process.
 In order for it to be performed, the egg donation candidate must meet a series of legal, medical, and ethical requirements.

-A selection process will be carried out to assess her suitability to be a donor, in which both her physical condition and psychological aspects are studied.
+A selection process is carried out to assess her suitability to be a donor, in which both her physical condition and psychological aspects are studied.

 To be eligible for the egg donation program, the future donor must be between 18 and 35 years old, in good psychophysical condition, and not a carrier of genetic, hereditary, or infectious diseases that can be transmitted to the offspring.